eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- 2+ years experience using a messaging system, such as Apache Kafka, Pulsar or equivalent
 + skill set:
 	- Sr Software Engineer - Cloud Infrastructure
-	- Splunk’s Cloud Infrastructure organization builds robust and resilient auto-scaling platform solutions for hosting Splunk's enterprise software.
+	- Splunk's Cloud Infrastructure organization builds robust and resilient auto-scaling platform solutions for hosting Splunk's enterprise software.
 The teams are fast-paced, high-velocity, and use state-of-the-art technology.
 The focus is always on automation, solving complex challenges that span across multiple groups within Splunk, ensuring smooth and expedient services to Splunk users.
 	- Splunk's Cloud Infrastructure team helps scale and secure our new global SaaS offerings.
-We need experienced Software Engineers (various levels) to help lead, design and build the internet traffic management systems that will power Splunk’s next generation SaaS platform.
+We need experienced Software Engineers (various levels) to help lead, design and build the internet traffic management systems that will power Splunk's next generation SaaS platform.
 	- We have a substantial AWS and Kubernetes presence of large-scale containerized systems.
 This is an incredible opportunity to utilize your existing cloud experience and drive the growth of the Splunk Cloud.
-	- Develop and deploy software that will help drive improvements towards the availability, performance, efficiency, and security of Splunk’s services.
+	- Develop and deploy software that will help drive improvements towards the availability, performance, efficiency, and security of Splunk's services.
 Technologies include L4/L7 Networking,  DNS, Load Balancers, API Gateways, Kubernetes, and TLS infrastructure for securing network communication.
 	- Work with Cloud providers on integrating their networking products into our ecosystem.
 You will be developing and extending a control plane to scale and secure cloud networks on various cloud computing platforms (Amazon AWS, Google Cloud Platform, Microsoft Azure).
 	- Drive for automation.
 You are passionate about adopting and mastering new technologies that will help you automate routine tasks and free up time for innovation.
 You will be utilizing a variety of languages used in systems programming, ranging from Go/Python to Terraform.
 	- Knowledge of technical excellence.
 You'll routinely use continuous delivery, testing and security best practices.